LinkedInLearning/learning-no-code-ai-2445109/README.md

 The Telco-Churn-Dataset for Chapter 3 is [located on Kaggle here](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset), and originally available from the [IBM repo here](https://github.com/IBM/telco-customer-churn-on-icp4d).

+## Handout for Choosing a No-Code AI Platform

+The handout for choosing a No-Code AI platform discussed in Chapter 3 is [available in the repo here](/handout.md)

 [0]: # (Replace these placeholder URLs with actual course URLs)

 [lil-course-url]: https://www.linkedin.com/learning/